ycWang-alex/ycWang-alex.github.io/_pages/about.md

 Research
 ------
-Critical Node Identification of Cascading Failure Based on Structural Controllability（2022/04-present）
+**Critical Node Identification of Cascading Failure Based on Structural Controllability（2022/04-present）[manuscript](../assets/manuscript.pdf)

 Team member

 .
 Responsible for deriving models, building simulation models, and writing papers

 .
-Repeatedly tried modeling methods, and found better solutions by further studying knowledge of cybernetics
+We use critical edge theory to evaluate the importance of nodes by considering critical edges, redundant edges and common edges as well as the tendency of nodes to near collapse.
+It makes the local neighborhood information of nodes effective for large-scale networks

 .
-After  finding  a  model  that  could be  explained  in  principle,  I  wrote  code  to build  a  simulation  scenario, simulated cascading failures in a real electrical network, and then searched convincing parameters to compare the feasibility of my method
+The algorithm effectively transformed the controllability of network edge structure in cybernetics and the cascading impact of links in cascading failure at the theoretical level.
+And link criticality is used as a feature at the structural level.
+Combined with the attribute feature of node collapse value, the invulnerability performance of cascaded network is described.

 .
+The empirical analysis of real power grids shows that the performance of the method in this paper is better than that of the degree centrality algorithm, current betweenness centrality algorithm, WL algorithm and CI algorithm in the cascading failure process of power grids of all sizes.

+.
 The paper has been almost done and will be published on SCI Zone 3, and I will be the first author

 Competitions
 ------
-“Datang Cup” National Mobile Communication 5G Technology Competition for College Students（2021/12-2022/05）
+**“Datang Cup” National Mobile Communication 5G Technology Competition for College Students（2021/12-2022/05）

 Team member